Normally I am not a screamer.

 But on this day, I screamed.
 And I didn’t stop for a long time.

 It was several months after my son, David Glasser, who was a Phoenix Police Officer, was killed in the line of duty.
 I remember sitting, staring off into the distance with my mind swirling with pain and grief and anger and confusion.
-I don’t know how long I sat there but I know I gradually realized that I had been sitting there a significant amount of time.
+I don’t know how long I sat there but I remember gradually realizing that I had been sitting there a significant amount of time.
 And I didn’t feel like what I was doing was helping me deal with my shattered life and my broken heart.

 I’m sorry I can’t tell you the title of this article or the author or where I found it.
 This just shows you how well my brain was functioning back then.